Oakland becomes 2nd US city to decriminalize magic mushrooms

 “In the 1960s, they were on the cutting edge of neuroscience research and understanding how the brain worked,” Matthew Johnson, an associate professor of psychiatry and behavioral sciences at Johns Hopkins, told the New York Times.
 “But then it got out of the lab.”

-Johnson added that is the substances gain more mainstream acceptance for their medical uses, it could be a game changer for treating mental illness.
+Johnson added that as the substances gain more mainstream acceptance for their medical uses, it could be a game changer for treating mental illness.

 “I see this as a new era in medicine,” he said.
 “The data suggests that psychedelics are powerful behavioral agents.”